isomerpages/moe-changkatchangisec/_experience-at-changkat/Direct School Admission/Direct School Admission through Learning for Life Programme (LLP).md

-The application timeline for 2022 is as follows:
+The application timeline for 2023 will be updated on 3 May 2023.

 | Date | Event |
 | -------- | -------- |